FFTC Investment Pools and Performance

 FFTC’s Investment Committee believes the most important investment decision is the asset allocation decision.
 Our approach to asset allocation is based on developing the appropriate mix of investments that address a portfolio's long-term growth while maintaining an acceptable level of risk and protection against inflation.

 Our offerings are strengthened by the expertise of our Investment Committee, appointed by FFTC’s Board of Directors and comprised of veteran investors and experienced business leaders.
 The Investment Committee determines asset allocation and monitors market performance with the goal of achieving a return commensurate with the risk of the particular investment portfolio and manager strategy.

 Barnes W. Hauptfuhrer, Civic Leader

 William Williamson, Civic Leader

 FFTC retains an Investment Consultant, currently Mercer LLC, specializing in institutional funds management to help guide the Investment Committee.
-The Investment Consultant provides quarterly reports on the investment performance of the different strategies and the individual money managers.
+The Investment Committee has delegated the responsibility for selecting, monitoring and terminating investment managers.
+Mercer is also responsible for reviewing and reporting investment performance across all FFTC standard pools to ensure long-term performance achieves the investment objectives of the different strategies.
 The consultant also provides support and recommendations concerning capital market conditions, asset allocation and portfolio risk.
 Mercer is a fiduciary with respect to its investment advisory relationship with FFTC.